sjmitch-git/js-lib/README.md

 - **String Manipulation:** Transform strings with ease using functions like `capitalize`, `camelCase`, `snakeCase`, `kebabCase`, `pascalCase`, `slugify`, and more.`
+- **Object Manipulation**: Manage objects with utilities like `deepClone` for immutable copies and `pick` for selecting specific properties.
 - **Array Utilities:** Efficiently manage arrays with `removeDuplicates`, `filterObjects`, `mergeArrays`, and `shuffleArray`.
-- **UI Helpers:** Enhance user experience with smooth scrolling (`scrollTo`, `scrollToBottom`) and dynamic color generation (`randomColor`). **Math Operations:** Format numbers, currencies, and calculate distances with formatNumber, formatCurrency, geoDistance, and precise rounding functions. **Date Formatting:** Handle dates effortlessly with `formatDate` for locale-specific formatting and `currentTime` for timezone-aware time retrieval. **TypeScript Support:** Fully typed for seamless integration in TypeScript projects. **Zero Dependencies:** Lightweight and dependency-free for minimal bundle size. **CI/CD Tested:** Rigorously tested with Jest and published to npm via GitHub Actions.
+- **UI Helpers:** Enhance user experience with smooth scrolling (`scrollTo`, `scrollToBottom`) and dynamic color generation (`randomColor`).
+- **Math Operations:** Format numbers, currencies, and calculate distances with formatNumber, formatCurrency, geoDistance, and precise rounding functions.
+- **Date Formatting:** Handle dates effortlessly with `formatDate` for locale-specific formatting and `currentTime` for timezone-aware time retrieval.
+- **TypeScript Support:** Fully typed for seamless integration in TypeScript projects.
+- **Zero Dependencies:** Lightweight and dependency-free for minimal bundle size.
+- **CI/CD Tested:** Rigorously tested with Jest and published to npm via GitHub Actions.

 ## Installation